Draft 2: Quantum Coherence and Neurology

 Symmetric bifurcation theory has been used to explain how low frequency flicker should produce hexagonal patterns while high frequency produces pinwheels, targets, and spirals (M Rule et al 2011).

 I have seen the following phosphenes as I go into the waking state.
 Initially I see luminous ‘bubbling’ which shifts in a chaotic manner (this can remind me of liquid crystal going through phase transitions), but this then changes to form clear geometric shapes including pinwheels and grids.
 On one occasion I saw a snowflake like visual, on another occasion they looked very similar to a BZ reaction.
+I have often found that these phosphenes are associated with times when I have undertaken substantial meditation or computer time.
+Both of these activities are likely to have influenced my eye movements.

 Descriptions of phosphenes can also be found in lucid dreamers.
 “Although I have often seen darkness in a (lucid) dream, it was not until I began to examine darkness closely that at times I came across faintly seen patterns.
-The time I saw the patterns most distinclyt.
+The time I saw the patterns most distincly.
 My view was divided into possibly eight to twelve irregularly shaped sections.
 Each contained its own pattern.
 Each section of pattern seemed to vibrate or twitch within itself, though the section divisions remained stable.
 I was able to examine the whole display, scanning right to left and back again.
 Most of the sections had line or herring bone designs; one had all dots close together; and one had a chess board pattern.
 The chess board and dot designs I have seen often in hypnopompic experiences, though not the parallel lines.
 Sometimes I see only swiftly moving patterns covering my visual field and appearing to surround me.
 They are constantly changing versions of lattices, lines, dots, and colors”.
 G Gillespie, University of Pennsylvania – taken from a lucid dreaming site.

 Phosphenes and Retinal Prosthesis